digitoimistodude/dudestack/README.md

 ## Getting started

-`mv createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`, run `createproject` and have fun.
+Clone this repo to your home directory by running `git clone git@github.com:ronilaukkarinen/wpstack-rolle.git ~/`, then make my bash script global `mv createproject.sh /usr/bin/createproject && sudo chmod +x /usr/bin/createproject`

+To use, run `createproject` and have fun.

 ## Requirements